pranigopu/artificialIntelligence-in-games/lab3/README.md

 	- The particular child is retrieved using `cur.children.get(actionChosen)`
 	- The loop continues with the selected child as the current node `cur`

-**RECALL**: _A child represents a node, but since it is obtainable from a particular action from the given state, it can also be used to represent the particular action (i.e. the particular branch).
+**RECALL NOTE**: _A child represents a node, but since it is obtainable from a particular action from the given state, it can also be used to represent the particular action (i.e. the particular branch).
 But technically, as such, it is a node_.

-**TERMINOLOGY NOTE**: _A node is expanded if all its children have been visited/generated and unexpanded if even one of its children has not been visited/generated in the search tree_.
+**CONCEPTUAL NOTE**: _A node is expanded if all its children have been visited/generated and unexpanded if even one of its children has not been visited/generated in the search tree_.

+**TECHNICAL NOTE**: _The potential children of a node are known based on the available actions possible from this node, with the forward model enabling us to see what states these actions would lead to.
+However, to create or generate a child is to actually create the node object representing it, which is only done in the expansion stage_.

 **_Thus, the selection step stops as soon as we select an unexpanded node_**.
 This makes sense, because if a node is unexpanded, we have actions we have not even considered; thus, before further evaluation or expansion of the other actions, we must first at least initially evaluate all the actions of a given node.